layoutBox/PinLayout/README.md

 * **`left(_ percent: Percent)`**
 The value specifies the left edge distance from the superview's left edge in percentage of its superview's width.
 * **`hCenter(_ value: CGFloat)`**
-The value specifies the horizontal center distance from the superview's left edge in pixels.
+The value specifies the distance horizontally of the view's center related to the superview's center in pixels.
+A positive value move the view to the right  and a negative value move it to the left relative to the superview's center.
 * **`hCenter(_ percent: Percent)`**
-The value specifies the horizontal center distance from the superview's left edge in percentage of its superview's width.
+The value specifies the distance horizontally of the view's center related to the superview's center in percentage of its superview's width.
+A positive value move the view to the right  and a negative value move it to the left relative to the superview's center.
 * **`right(_ value: CGFloat)`**
 The value specifies the right edge **distance from the superview's right edge** in pixels.
 * **`right(_ percent: Percent)`**